MP Estate Planning UK

 Taxable trusts: how deadlines vary by creation date

-For taxable trusts, the deadline depends on when the arrangement began.
-Trusts created on or after 6 April 2021 normally need recording within 90 days of becoming liable to tax.
+For taxable trusts, the deadline depends on when the trust was created and when the tax liability first arose.
+Trusts created on or after 6 April 2021 normally need to be registered within 90 days of becoming liable to UK tax.

-If the arrangement started before 6 April 2021, trustees may face older cut‑offs.
-These include 5 October for a first‑time Income Tax or Capital Gains Tax liability, or 31 January for later liabilities or other taxes.
+If the trust was established before 6 April 2021, older deadlines may apply.
+These include 5 October following the end of the tax year in which a first-time Income Tax or Capital Gains Tax liability arose, or 31 January for later liabilities or other taxes.
+These deadlines tie into the broader Self Assessment cycle.

 Key cut-offs trustees commonly miss

-Trustees often miss dates because they assume “no tax” means “no action”, or they wait for probate paperwork.
-If two deadlines apply, always meet the earlier one.
+Trustees often miss registration deadlines because they assume “no tax due” means “no action required,” or because they wait for probate to conclude before taking any steps.
+If two deadlines could apply, always meet the earlier one to stay on the safe side.

-“Register promptly, gather required information, and seek advice if you think penalties may follow.”
+“Register promptly, gather the required information, and seek specialist advice if you think penalties may follow.
+Plan, don’t panic.”

 SituationDeadlinePractical tip

-Non‑taxable trusts after 6 Oct 202090 days from creationSet a diary reminder for the 90th day
+Non-taxable trusts created after 6 Oct 202090 days from creationSet a diary reminder on the day the trust deed is signed

-Taxable trusts created on/after 6 Apr 202190 days from tax liabilityLog the liability date in your checklist
+Taxable trusts created on/after 6 Apr 202190 days from the date of first tax liabilityLog the liability date immediately in your trustee checklist

-Trusts created before 6 Apr 20215 Oct or 31 Jan depending on liabilityFollow the earlier cut‑off and link to Self Assessment cycle
+Trusts created before 6 Apr 20215 Oct or 31 Jan depending on the type of liabilityFollow the earlier cut-off and link it to the Self Assessment cycle

-What to do if you’re late: collect the information, complete the registration without delay and get professional help to reduce penalty risk.
+What to do if you’re late: collect the required information, complete the registration without further delay and consider getting professional help to reduce penalty risk.
+HMRC takes a more favourable view of trustees who correct errors voluntarily.

 Information you must gather before registering a trust

-We recommend preparing a short checklist before you log in.
-This saves time and stops errors that cause delays.
+We recommend preparing a short checklist before you log in to the TRS.
+Having everything to hand saves time and prevents errors that cause delays or HMRC queries.

-Core details you will need include the arrangement name, the creation date and confirmation it is an express arrangement.
-Keep the deed or document pages to hand so the name and date match exactly.
+Core trust details you will need include the trust name (as stated in the trust deed), the date the trust was created, and confirmation that it is an express trust.
+Keep the trust deed itself to hand so the name and date match exactly what you enter.

-Lead trustee data should include full name, date of birth, National Insurance number for UK nationals or passport details for non‑UK nationals, current address, phone, country of residence and nationality.
+Lead trustee details should include their full legal name, date of birth, National Insurance number (for UK nationals) or passport details (for non-UK nationals), current residential address, telephone number, country of residence and nationality.
+The lead trustee is the person who becomes the main point of contact for HMRC correspondence.

-For settlors, trustees, protectors and beneficiaries gather name, date of birth, residence and nationality.
-Where asked, have NI numbers or passport details ready.
-Small mismatches, such as a missing middle name, can cause queries later.
+For all settlors, trustees and beneficiaries, gather full name, date of birth, country of residence and nationality.
+Where requested, have National Insurance numbers or passport details ready.
+Even small mismatches — such as a missing middle name or a slightly different address format — can trigger queries and delay registration.

-UK property details must list addresses or plot descriptions and the current value.
-This matters when property forms part of the assets trust.
+UK property details must include full addresses or Land Registry title numbers and the current estimated value.
+This matters whenever property forms part of the trust’s assets — which it will for most family trusts, given that the average home in England is now worth around £290,000.

-For taxable arrangements prepare totals for money, company shares (company name, number, class and value), business interests (name, description, address, value) and other assets (description and value).
+For taxable trusts, also prepare totals for money held, company shares (company name, number of shares, share class and value), business interests (business name, description, address and value) and any other assets (description and estimated value).

-Finally, store copies of the deed, identity documents and asset schedules in a secure folder so trustees can access the information later.
+Finally, store copies of the trust deed, identity documents and asset schedules in a secure folder so all trustees can access the information when needed — both for registration and for ongoing administration.

 A professional office setting with a wooden desk as the foreground, featuring a neatly arranged stack of paperwork, colorful files, and a laptop with graphs and data displayed on the screen.
 In the middle layer, a diverse group of business professionals dressed in smart attire—men and women engaged in discussion, pointing at documents, or taking notes, radiating a sense of collaboration and focus.
 The background showcases bookshelves filled with legal texts and reference materials, softly illuminated by warm, natural light filtering through a window, creating an inviting and productive atmosphere.
 The angle should be slightly elevated, capturing the energy of the team as they gather crucial information to register a trust, emphasizing clarity and purpose in their work.